 This theory was created due to the powerful effects that myoinositol has on insulin resistance and blood sugar levels.

-This is important because it is this mechanism (the rise in insulin after meals) which creates insulin resistance.
+This is important because it is this mechanism (the rise in insulin after meals) that creates insulin resistance.

-These studies aren't just limited to women either, they have been done in children and adolescents showing that myoinositol has benefit among almost all age ranges.
+These studies aren’t just limited to women either, they have been done in children and adolescents showing that myoinositol has benefits among almost all age ranges.

 But why do we care about insulin anyway?

-Insulin, like leptin, is considered a hormone which regulates fat in your body.
+Insulin, like leptin, is considered a hormone that regulates fat in your body.